-Being a avid Audi fan it was only a matter of time before I added the Norev Audi S5 Coupe to my collection.
-I was waiting for a good deal on a red version but decided to go with black as the deal for it was to good to pass up, $46 shipped from France equals super value in my books.
+Being an avid Audi fan it was only a matter of time before I added the Norev Audi S5 Coupe to my collection.
+I was waiting for a good deal on a red version but decided to go with black as the deal for it was too good to pass up, $46 shipped from France equals the super value in my books.
 Big thanks to JB for sending me an email about this limited offer.

-Exterior of the model is well done, but not perfect!
+The exterior of the model is well done, but not perfect!
 Shutlines are tight in almost all areas.
-I’m not hundred percent sold that the model mirrors the 1:1, the overall length seems a tad short.
-Anyone agree?
-Overall ride height of the car is off, a set of lowering springs would be best here.
+I’m not a hundred percent sold that the model mirrors the 1:1, the overall length seems a tad short.
+Does anyone agree?
+The overall ride height of the car is off, a set of lowering springs would be best here.
 I’ve seen others attempt a suspension modification with great success so I don’t think it would be too challenges for the novice to attempt.
-The wheels are nicely executed too, but being an Audi S Line model I would of suggested they use a larger diameter rim.
+The wheels are nicely executed too, but being an Audi S Line model I would have suggested they use a larger diameter rim.

 I’m on the fence if I would recommend the model.
 As mentioned the motor screw up is unacceptable and would deter many collectors from purchase, but on the flip side, do you really display the car with the engine on display, some maybe.
 Since I’m a huge fan of Audi and Volkswagen I can make an exception for this oversight, so I guess the final decision would rest with you.
 Enjoy the pics!